King-of-Ark/King-of-Ark_web/README.md

 ## How to add a entry?

-Send a valid entry transaction to `DDngx2bLTDQ1mn1qwecsahfe6jGxn2KPhm`
+Send a valid entry transaction to `DDngx2bLTDQ1mn1qwecsahfe6jGxn2KPhm` on the Ark TestNet!

 ## What is a valid entry ?